Learn, Teach, and Support the NYS Computer Science /Digital Fluency Standards

 How the Standards Support English Language Learners

-There is a pressing need to provide instruction that not only meets, but exceeds standards, and to provide multiple ways for students to demonstrate understanding and skills, as part of a system-wide initiative to promote equal access to learning for all students while capitalizing on linguistic and cultural diversity.
+There is an urgent need to provide high-quality instruction and multiple ways for students to demonstrate their understanding and skills.
+This initiative aims to ensure equal access to learning for all students while leveraging linguistic and cultural diversity.

 How the Standards Support Students with Disabilities